PickYourOwn.org

 Cream Style Corn – Cut kernel tips about 1/2 deep and scrape the cobs with the back of a knife to remove the juice and the heart of the kernel.

 Another way to prepare cream style corn for canning is to cut and scrape the corn from the cob without blanching.
-Place the cut corn in a double boiler, and heat with constant stirring for about 10 minutes or until it thickens; allow to cool by placing the pan in ice water.
+Place the cut corn in a double boiler, and heat with constant stirring for about 10 minutes or until it thickens.

-However, a number of people wrote in to point out that the prefer one of the two tools below, often because it is easier for them due to arthritis, or simply faster.
+However, a number of people wrote in to point out that they prefer one of the tools below, as do I, often because it is easier for them due to arthritis, or simply faster.

 As the corn piles up in your bowl, it will look like this!